rice-hiroko/drudder/README.md

 # Installation

+First, make sure a recent Python 3 (3.3 or newer) is installed on your system.
-Copy the drudder script to /usr/bin/ and set execution bit (chmod +x) Then run: ```sudo drudder install-tools```
+Then, copy the drudder script to /usr/bin/ and set execution bit (chmod +x).
+Then run: ```sudo drudder install-tools```

 # HOW TO add your service

-drudder expects services to be grouped with the help of docker-compose / docker-compose.yml.
+drudder expects services to be grouped with the help of docker-compose / docker-compose.yml (or alternatively a [drudder.yml for advanced features](docs/drudder.yml.md)).
 The script will scan the following locations for services subfolders with a docker-compose.yml in them:

 - the current working directory when running the script
 - /usr/share/docker-services/
 - /srv/

+You can add more using [the global drudder config](docs/config.md).

-Each service folder inside one of those locatoins should contain:
+Each service folder inside one of those locations should contain:

 - docker-compose.yml to launch it. (folders without this file are skipped)
 - livedata/ subfolder where all read-write volumes are mounted to